lando/lando/docs/config/lemp.md

 lando php -m
 ```

 You can also run `lando` from inside your app directory for a complete list of commands.
-This is always advisable as your list of commands may not be 100% be the same as above.
+This is always advisable as your list of commands may not be 100% the same as above.
 For example, if you set `database: postgres` you will get `lando psql` instead of `lando mysql`.

 <RelatedGuides tag="LEMP"/>